Journal Features Pricing Support Download

 Cocktail Shaker

 You need a shaker for any drink with citrus, juice, or egg white - that includes a Margarita, Daiquiri, or Whiskey Sour.
 A Boston shaker (two tins that fit together) is the industry standard, and one I'd recommend.
 A cobbler shaker (the three-piece kind with a built-in strainer and cap) works perfectly well for a home bar setup.
+For the full breakdown, see Boston shaker vs cobbler shaker.

 Strainer